alishehzad843/Fproject/README.md

 **Requirements**

 1-Visual Studio code editor/Atom code editor/notepad++.

 2-Xampp server.
 To download xampp server(https://www.apachefriends.org/download.html)

 **To run the project**

-Download the code in ZIP format (https://github.com/alishehzad843/Fproject).
+1-Download the code in ZIP format (https://github.com/alishehzad843/Fproject).

-Extract the ZIP file in htdocs folder of xampp server.
+2-Extract the ZIP file in htdocs folder of xampp server.

-Start the Mysql and apche services in xampp server.
+3-Start the Mysql and apche services in xampp server.

-Open xampp database.
+4-Open xampp database.

-Create the database.
+5-Create the database.

-Import the tables of database.
+6-Import the tables of database.

-Open browser and run your project.
+7-Open browser and run your project.

 **Contact**